Buying real estate in Slovenia?

 Sources: Global Property Guide, Statista, City Brightest

-5) You must avoid buying properties in flood-prone areas as they are hard to insure and resell
+5) Avoid properties in flood-prone areas, as they can be hard to insure and resell

 When buying a property, it's crucial to consider the location, especially if it's in a flood-prone area.